5 Ways To Get The Most Out of Your Collaboration with a Graphic Recorder

 5) Describe How the Boards Will Be Used After The Meeting

 Are they going to hang in your office space?
-Will you share the digital images with folks who weren’t able to attend the meeting?
+Will you share the digital images of the meeting with folks who weren’t able to attend the meeting?
 Your graphic recorder will want to make the boards as useful as possible, both during and after the meeting.
 Having a sense of where they will end up and how they will be used will give them a better idea of how to shape them to your unique needs.